The last of 5 Americans detained for taking ammo to Turks and Caicos has been sentenced | KRDO

 Though the infractions had carried a mandatory 12-year prison sentence and fine – with reductions only in “exceptional circumstances” – a mid-June revision clarified courts may impose a fine, a custodial sentence or both in exceptional circumstances, a member of the territory’s House of Assembly said June 14.

-All five Americans arrested under the law have pleaded guilty, been sentenced and headed back to the US.
+All five Americans arrested under the law have pleaded guilty, been sentenced and returned to the US.
 Here’s what we know about the laws in Turks and Caicos and the affected Americans:

 No constitutional right to carry firearms in Turks and Caicos